DieterReuter/nv-d4m/README.md

 # Deploying NeuVector Container Firewall on Docker4Mac in Kubernetes

+**DISCLAMER:** NeuVector is not supported on D4M right now, but most of the features are working quite well.
+This is a personal repo.

-This is just a short preview of NeuVector!
+Take this just as a technology preview of NeuVector!

 For detailed information about the NeuVector Container Firewall solutions, please visit our website at https://neuvector.com.